alaflaquiere/learn-spatial-structure/README.md

 \<type\> can be one of the three strings:

 * gridexplorer - for an agent in a discrete gridworld (fast)
-* armflatroom - for a three-segment arm moving a distance sensor array in a flat environment (slow)
 * arm3droom - for a three-segment arm moving a RGB camera in a 3D environment (slow)